zhiqic/DAMO-StreamNet/README.md

-# DAMO-StreamNet

-## DAMO-StreamNet: Optimizing Streaming Perception in Autonomous Driving
+# DAMO-StreamNet: Optimizing Streaming Perception in Autonomous Driving

 <p align='center'>
   <img src='assets/framework.jpg' width='900'/>
 </p>

-Real-time perception, or streaming perception, is a crucial aspect of autonomous driving that has yet to be thoroughly explored in existing research.
-To address this gap, we present DAMO-StreamNet, an optimized framework that combines recent advances from the YOLO series with a comprehensive analysis of spatial and temporal perception mechanisms, delivering a cutting-edge solution.
-The key innovations of DAMO-StreamNet are: (1) A robust neck structure incorporating deformable convolution, enhancing the receptive field and feature alignment capabilities.
-(2) A dual-branch structure that integrates short-path semantic features and long-path temporal features, improving motion state prediction accuracy.
-(3) Logits-level distillation for efficient optimization, aligning the logits of teacher and student networks in semantic space.
-(4) A real-time forecasting mechanism that updates support frame features with the current frame, ensuring seamless streaming perception during inference.~Our experiments demonstrate that DAMO-StreamNet surpasses existing state-of-the-art methods, achieving 37.8\% (normal size (600, 960)) and 43.3\% (large size (1200, 1920)) sAP without using extra data.
-This work not only sets a new benchmark for real-time perception but also provides valuable insights for future research.
-Additionally, DAMO-StreamNet can be applied to various autonomous systems, such as drones and robots, paving the way for real-time perception.
+Real-time perception, often referred to as streaming perception, plays a pivotal role in autonomous driving.
+Despite its significance, there's a noticeable gap in the research dedicated to this domain.
+DAMO-StreamNet is our attempt to bridge this gap.
+This framework amalgamates the latest advancements from the YOLO series with an in-depth exploration of spatial and temporal perception mechanisms, offering a state-of-the-art solution.

+### Key Features:
+1. **Robust Neck Structure**: Incorporates deformable convolution, enhancing the receptive field and feature alignment capabilities.
+2. **Dual-branch Structure**: Seamlessly integrates short-path semantic features with long-path temporal features, bolstering motion state prediction accuracy.
+3. **Logits-level Distillation**: Efficiently optimizes by aligning the logits of teacher and student networks in the semantic space.
+4. **Real-time Forecasting Mechanism**: Continuously updates support frame features with the current frame, ensuring uninterrupted streaming perception during inference.

+The extensive results show that DAMO-StreamNet outperforms existing methods, achieving impressive sAP scores without relying on additional data.
+This model not only sets a new benchmark for real-time perception but also offers invaluable insights for subsequent research.
+Moreover, its applications extend beyond cars to other autonomous systems like drones and robots, heralding a new era of real-time perception.

 ## Model Zoo